Understanding the Decibel

 What is a decibel?
 A decibel (dB) is a unit of measurement that gages the intensity of sound.
 The units define how loud a noise source is, ranging on a comparative scale from 0-194.
 A dB reading of “0” indicates the faintest sound the human ear can detect, while a dB reading of “180” would be the equivalent to standing on a rocket pad during launch.

 Your average day is filled with sound sources that typically range from 30-100 dB.
 Daytime hours average 10 dB more sound pressure than night time hours.
 Conversational voice levels average a 65 dB rating, while OSHA demands hearing protection for factory workers exposed over an 8 hour period to levels stronger than 85 dB.
 The pain threshold for human ear starts at about 120 dB.
-Our dB-Chart illustrates a variety of sound sources and their corresponding dB levels in a variety of Commercial, Industrial and Residential settings:

-The decibel scale is algorithmic, not linear.
+The decibel scale is logarithmic, not linear.
 This simply means that for every 3 decibels you move up or down the scale from 0-194, you are adding or dropping 50% of your remaining sound pressure levels to your exposure.
 By dropping 6 decibels, for instance, you first move 3 dB, and then another 3 dB.
 For each 3 dB you drop, your sound pressure levels will drop another 50% of the remaining sound pressure.
 The following table will help illustrate the order of magnitude associated with dB.

 dB-Drop Survival Rate